beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 - **Model Cards**: Each model is displayed on a polished card with available details like its family, parameter size, and quantization level.
 - **Detailed Info (Ollama)**: For Ollama models, an **Info icon** is available on the card.
 Clicking this icon opens a modal displaying advanced technical details, including its context window size (`num_ctx`) and the full content of its `Modelfile`.
-- **Start Chat**: Click the "Chat with this model" button on any model card to start a new chat session.
+- **Start Chat**: Click any model card to start a new chat session.

 ## 7. Chat View